JorgenVatle/paylike-meteor/README.md

 greatly appreciated.

 #### Starting the development environment
-Add your Paylike credentials to `settings.json` (See `settings.example.json` for an example)
+1. Add your Paylike credentials to `settings.json` (See `settings.example.json` for an example)
+2. Use `npm install` to install dependencies.

-Use `npm start` to start _both_ the TypeScript build watcher and the test watcher.
+3. Use `npm start` to start _both_ the TypeScript build watcher and the test watcher.

 #### Alternatively, start watchers individually
 Use `npm test` to start _just_ the test watcher.